What Is Data Quality?

 💡 How can we check it?

-- Domain-Specific Checks: confirm that every expected category of data is present.
+• Domain-Specific Checks: Confirm that all expected data categories are present.

 The objective is to ensure that each data entry is distinct and not duplicated.